 2.4.
 Neutralization assays with Spike-pseudotyped lentiviral particles.

 We next used the Luciferase-IRES-ZsGreen viruses to perform neutralization assays in 96-well plates.
-Because <105 RLUs per well of a 96-well plate are necessary to achieve a signal >1,000-fold above the background luciferase activity of virus-only controls, this assay requires only a relatively modest volume of virus is for a full 96-well plate neutralization assay.
+Because <105 RLUs per well of a 96-well plate are necessary to achieve a signal >1,000-fold above the background luciferase activity of virus-only controls, this assay requires only a relatively modest volume of virus for a full 96-well plate neutralization assay.